Why is a second called a second?

 Why do we have 60 seconds and 60 minutes but only 24 hours?

-The root of 24 hours comes from Egyptian sundials, which were designed to divide the hours of sunlight into 12 units.
-It's thought that 12 was chosen either because that's how many lunar cycles are in a year or because 12 is the number of finger joints on each hand, excluding the thumb.
+The root of having 60 seconds and 60 minutes in an hour comes from ancient Babylonian mathematics, where the base-60 system was commonly used.
+However, the reason we have only 24 hours in a day is due to Egyptian sundials, which were designed to divide daytime into 12 units.
+It's believed that 12 was chosen either because that's how many lunar cycles are in a year or because 12 is the number of finger joints on each hand (excluding the thumb), making it easy to count.

 Curious about how the world works?